jegadesh333/aliztechchallenge/README.md

 #### Assumptions:

-* I have used Google's stores Google Analytics data as input for this excercise as i dont have any other google analytics data.
+* I have used Google's stores Google Analytics data as input for this excercise as i dont have access to any other google analytics data.

-#### Explanation:

 #### Google BigQuery:

+Anyone can execute the below query, if they have google bigquery access .

 ##### BigQuery Link : https://bigquery.cloud.google.com/savedquery/679380573565:2108d11ef33049c9a7d457ec570bd8e1